photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 ## Overlay Volumes

-Depending on overlay file system support, it is possible to mount additional host folders as subfolders of `/photoprism/originals` (or other storage folders), for example:
+Depending on overlay file system support, it is possible to mount additional host folders as sub folders of `/photoprism/originals` (or other storage folders), for example:

 ```yaml
 volumes: